Pride-Rights/pride-rights-are-human-rights/README.md

 At the moment the precise license for content within this project is undecided.

 # AI Stance
 It is undecided if we will encourage AI training on our data given how that might help given how many people are offloading their logic and research to AI.

 AI created content may not be used directly within content submitted.
 It is allowable to assist with research finding citeable works, however AI content itself may not be cited.
 (And always ensure citations are both real and say what the AI is claiming it says.)
+If possible, don't use AI at all, but I'm trying to be a realist.